-The reality of damage to our beloved waterways is a growing concern for all boaters.
-Every minute approximately 17 tons of plastic waste are dumped into the ocean, equaling roughly 10-12 million tons of plastic per year.
+Damage to our beloved waterways is a growing concern for all boaters.
+Every minute approximately 17 tons of plastic waste is dumped into the ocean, equaling roughly 10-12 million tons of plastic per year.
 But for one French sailor, he's designed a boat to fight the battle before the damage can't be undone.

 Bourgon has designed the Manta, a 56-metre (183 foot) catamaran with a propulsion system that mixes both sail and electric power.
 Like a manta ray, which feeds itself by filtering sea water, the Manta propels itself by swallowing plastic waste which is transformed into usable energy to make the boat almost entirely self-sufficient.

 As the boat travels a system of conveyor belts at the water's surface scoop up waste, sort it, and isolate the plastic debris.
 The Manta can collect up to 3 tons of waste per hour, and any organic matter collected is returned to the sea.
 The plastic that's recovered is broken down into pellets and sent into the vessel's 'waste to energy conversion unit.'
 The plastic is burned, which produces synthetic gas inside a turbine, which in turn generates power Manta's equipment including the operating plant, the cockpit, batteries, and propulsion units.
 By being as close to self-sustaining as possible, Bourgon predicts the boat can operate with 75% energy autonomy.
 Manta will be able to collect between 5000-10,000 metric tons of waste per year and process 100% of the waste collected onboard.

 The Manta is only in the prototype stage for now, but based on early calculations the potential for major environmental cleanup can't be ignored.
 The plan is to have the first vessel launched by 2024.